 For some pets, eating dry food may work out ok, even if it is not the optimal choice.
 But, for many pets, dry kibble is problematic and should be avoided.
 Here are some reasons why:

 - Dry kibble is made using carbohydrates.
-Yes, grain-free is a better choice of carbohydrates but other carbohydrates such as potatoes, yams, sweet potatoes, garbanzo beans, tapioca, etc are still high in sugars and help bacteria and yeast to grow.
+Yes, grain-free is a better choice of carbohydrates but other carbohydrates such as potatoes, yams, sweet potatoes, garbanzo beans, tapioca, etc. are still high in sugars and help bacteria and yeast to grow.
 If you have a pet with allergies (or worse a cat with autoimmune issues getting flareups) and still getting yeast infections, ear infections or urinary tract infections, dry kibble could be one of the culprits.
 Keep in mind though that senior pets with pancreatitis, kidney or liver disease need a higher carbohydrate diet but using a canned form is often easier for them to digest.
 Cats are carnivores and have no need for carbohydrates so all the dry food is doing is breaking down into sugar helping to weaken your cat's immune system.

-- Dry kibble is overcooked and over processed.
-Even kibble that contains vegetables have now been processed so that they no longer resemble the fresh, alkaline food it once was.
+- Dry kibble is overcooked and over-processed.
+Even kibble that contains vegetables has now been processed so that they no longer resemble the fresh, alkaline food it once was.
 Why is that an issue?
 Fresh foods contain enzymes, vitamins, antioxidants and nutrients that frequently get "lost in the cooking".
 These enzymes help your pet break down the nutrients.
 Dry food is harder to digest than canned, fresh homemade or raw frozen food.
 Poor digestion leads to food stagnation and fermentation in the intestinal tract which is what contributes to allergies and other health problems.

 - Dry food is also not nearly as well absorbed as other forms of pet food.
-Ever wonder why dogs that eat dry food leave larger "stool deposits" outside than those that eat a raw frozen diet?"
-If you haven't tried a raw frozen diet, then you will be amazed at how much less mess there is to pickup!
-That is because much of the dry kibble is not digested or absorbed by your pet whereas in a raw frozen diet, there is very little left behind.
+Ever wonder why dogs that eat dry food leave larger "stool deposits" outside than those that eat a raw frozen diet?
+If you haven't tried a raw frozen diet, then you will be amazed at how much less mess there is to pick up!
+That is because much of the dry kibble is not digested or absorbed by your pet whereas, in a raw frozen diet, there is very little left behind.

 - Protein sourcing in dry kibble can be misleading.
 How much of your pet's protein is coming from fresh fish or meat vs potatoes and starches?
 Many forms of dry kibble are loaded with hard-to-digest grains which are the primary source of protein.